vinoskey524/panda/README.md

 $ bun add @vinoskey524/panda
 ```

+## What's Panda

+Panda is a powerful software that allows you to manage the states of your applications with incredible ease and flexibility, no matter the size or complexity of your apps.
+Unlike other state managers, it uses a single JSON data source and notifies in real time of any change occurring at any field level, no matter the depth.
+It's as simple as that!

 ## API Documentation

 >Note: Pay a good attention to the comments inside the code sections.